khadas/khadas_docs/linux/source/vim1/LED.md

 * Turn on

-Set `default-on` parameter to turn off the LED:
+Set the LED node parameter to `default-on` to keep the LED permanently on:

 ```bash
 root@Khadas:/sys/class/leds/sys_led# echo default-on > trigger
 ```

-Set `heartbeat` to make the LED heartbeat flash:
+Set the LED node parameter to `heartbeat`, to make the LED flash with a heartbeat rhythm:

 ```bash
 root@Khadas:/sys/class/leds/sys_led# echo heartbeat > trigger
 ```

-You can also try other parameters.
+You can also experiment with other parameters.